x402VELOCITY/velocitylongtermandtokenomics/README.md

 We believe in rewarding those who build the platform. **VELOCITY** is the exclusive reward mechanism for community contributions:

-* **Contributor Rewards:** Developers, technical writers, security researchers, and community managers who contribute high-quality, merged code or documentation will be rewarded with an allocation of **$X402V** tokens.
+* **Contributor Rewards:** Developers, technical writers, security researchers, and community managers who contribute high-quality, merged code or documentation will be rewarded with an allocation of **VELOCITY** tokens.

 ---

 ## 🤝 Contribution and Support

-will be updated soon
-We look forward to building this future with you!
+will be updated soon  (on how to contribute , how will holders be verified  and rewarded ) We look forward to building this future with you!